We've de-cluttered quite a bit and our navigation has changed. Let us know if you can't find what you're looking for.

 ► Records may be of type Contact, Channel, or Zone

-► Channel records are built directly within each Zone
+► Channel records are created directly inside of each Zone

-► Talkgroup numbers might be keyed directly into the channel record (type I)
+► Talkgroup numbers might be keyed directly into the channel record (unusual, type I)

 ► Deleting or editing a Contact impacts every channel which uses that Contact